shipwright-io/website/content/docs/ref/api/build.md

-Source describes the build source type to fetch.
+Source describes the source code to fetch for the build.